 To track Contact to Customer Conversion by Source using Databox, follow these steps:

-The New Opportunities by Direct Traffic metric in Hubspot measures the number of new leads or customers that come to your website directly, without any prior referral sources or marketing efforts.
+The New Leads by Direct Traffic Source metric measures the number of new leads that come directly to your website, without being referred by any Other Campaigns (e.g. search engines, social media, etc.).